 A Place to Call My Own, Women and the Search for Housing After Incarceration

+A Place to Call My Own, Women and the Search for Housing After Incarceration shines a spotlight on the experiences of twenty-one women and their search for a place to live in New York after being prison or jail.
 For a woman in transition from incarceration, securing housing is much more complex that just finding shelter.
 The lack of safe and affordable housing options, the stigma and discrimination against people with criminal records, and the systemic barriers for people with criminal records to meaningful employment and education, keep women chronically homeless, ill-housed, and vulnerable to exploitative situations that hinder their ability to maintain a successful reintegration back to their communities.
 Authored by the Coalition for Women Prisoners, this book highlights the policy areas in need of improved responses, and contains resource information for incarcerated and formerly incarcerated women who are currently navigating housing issues.

 The series, which has earned praise for its evenhandedness and authenticity, takes viewers through a dramatic retelling of the two men’s elaborate plot, the escape, and the ensuing manhunt.
 But it ignores one of the most serious consequences of the break: the widespread retaliation carried out against the people left behind in Clinton and other New York prisons.Read More

 Staten Islanders had the opportunity Thursday night to briefly experience one of the hardest parts of our nation’s penal system.
 A group of advocates brought a makeshift solitary cell to the South Shore YMCA in Eltingville to show people the level of isolation inmates can face.
 The model was constructed by Doug Van Zandt, of [...]Read More